 How to Advertise on Facebook in 7 Simple Steps

 So, how do you actually go about promoting your business and advertising on Facebook?
 Let’s break it down —how to advertise on Facebook in seven steps.

 Step 1: Create your Facebook Business Page and ad account.

 As you advertise on Facebook, your ads in the newsfeed will display from your business’s Facebook page.
 For instance, note how Proof’s Facebook ad displays the company name on the top left corner of each ad.
 If a visitor clicks that name, they’ll be redirected to the Proof Facebook Business page to learn more about the company.

-The setup is pretty self-explanatory on Facebook’s site, but you’ll want to make sure you follow a few quick steps to make sure your page serves as a meaningful touchpoint for your visitors.
+Although the setup of your Facebook page will be pretty self-explanatory, there are a few steps you’ll want to take to make sure your page is well-established and serves as a meaningful touchpoint for your visitors.

 Facebook’s pixel is a snippet of code that easily pastes in the header of your website.
 By adding the code to your site, you’re able to use Facebook’s advanced targeting mechanisms to reach exactly the right audience and report on the effectiveness of your ad campaigns.

 To explain further, let’s look at an example: